Blog | Entrepreneurship

 Another time, Wendy was visiting her daughter who works in Hanoi, Vietnam.
 Her first day there, she had a surprising medical emergency and was told that the Hanoi hospital was not equipped for what she needed and that she must fly to Bangkok.
 She and her daughter flew to Thailand and received the treatment there.
 It was an incredible ordeal.
 When she told me about it over the phone, it was clear that she never panicked but simply did what she needed to do.

-After she got out of the hospital, I asked her how she had managed it.
-She replied, “Well, I figured I had never been to Bangkok before, so we checked into the Four Seasons Hotel, had a martini, and the next day we toured the city.
+How did she get through it?“Well, I figured I had never been to Bangkok before, so we checked into the Four Seasons Hotel, had a martini, and the next day we toured the city.
 It was wonderful!”

 Resiliency